 Q: How do I register?

-A: A registration form will go live on the site on 3rd November 2016.
-There is a fee of £27, which is payable at the time of registration.
+A: A registration form will go live on the site later in 2017.
+There is a fee payable at the time of registration.
 The fee for 2018 will be confirmed in due course.
 In 2017, it was £27.

 Q: What do I get for my registration fee?